 Applications Submitted Inside the UK

-Switching routes or extending a family visa application from within Britain often has faster turnaround times.
-Since your identity is already on record, the Home Office may complete its checks more quickly—although the complexity of your case can still influence the overall timeline.
+Switching routes or extending a family visa application from within Britain, including in country applications rather than overseas submissions, often has faster turnaround times.
+Since your identity is already on record, the Home Office may complete its checks more quickly, although the complexity of your case can still influence the overall timeline, and applicants extending or switching should maintain valid legal status while the application is pending.

 Why Timeframes Differ Across Countries